isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-mapping-configuration.md

 | SFCC Master Catalog ID        |  SFCC master catalog ID |
 | (or Products Catalog ID)      |                         |

 Please consider that a mapping (by definition) is the way to link a variable with another one.
-This is why - if the mapping is doable by the system - the PIM attribute will not appear in the SFCC attribute board, but for sure its value will appear in the mapped SFCC field.
+This is why - if the mapping is accurate - the PIM attribute will not appear in the SFCC attribute board, but for sure its value will appear in the mapped SFCC field.

 ## How to define which PIM categories will be used for my storefront catalog?